IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

   While updating `profile` from 'custom' to a tiered profile make sure to remove `iops` from the configuration.

 - `replica_share` - (Optional, List) Configuration for a replica file share to create and associate with this file share.
-  - `iops` - (Optional, Integer)
+  - `iops` - (Optional, Integer) The maximum input/output operations per second (IOPS) for the file share.
+The share must be in the custom profile family, and the value must be in the range supported by the share's specified size.
-  - `name` - (Required, String)
+  - `name` - (Required, String) The name for this share.
+The name must not be used by another share in the region.
-  - `profile` - (Required, String)
+  - `profile` - (Required, String) The profile to use for this file share.
   - `replication_cron_spec` - (Required, Forces new resource, String)
   - `mount_targets` - (Optional, List) Mount targets for the replica file share.
-    - `name` - (Optional, String)
+    - `name` - (Optional, String) The user-defined name for this share target.
+Names must be unique within the share the share target resides in.
-    - `vpc` - (Required, String)
+    - `vpc` - (Required, String) The VPC in which instances can mount the file share using this share target.
-  - `zone` - (Required, String)
+  - `zone` - (Required, String) The zone this replica file share will reside in.
+Must be a different zone in the same region as the source share.
   - `access_tags`  - (Optional, List of Strings) The list of access management tags to attach to the share. **Note** For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
   - `tags`  - (Optional, List of Strings) The list of user tags to attach to the share.
 - `resource_group` - (Optional, String) The unique identifier for this resource group.
 If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.
 - `size` - (Required, Integer) The size of the file share rounded up to the next gigabyte.
 - `mount_targets` - (Optional, List) Share targets for the file share.
   - `name` - (Optional, String) The user-defined name for this share target.
 Names must be unique within the share the share target resides in.
-If unspecified, the name will be a hyphenated list of randomly-selected words.
-  - `vpc` - (Required, String) The VPC in which instances can mount the file share using this share target.This property will be removed in a future release.The `subnet` property should be used instead.
+  - `vpc` - (Required, String) The VPC in which instances can mount the file share using this share target.
 - `source_share` - (Optional, String) The ID of the source file share for this replica file share.
 The specified file share must not already have a replica, and must not be a replica.
 - `replication_cron_spec` - (Optional, String) The cron specification for the file share replication schedule.
 - `tags`  - (Optional, List of Strings) The list of user tags to attach to the share.